villette0/M3C-Password_Generator/README.md

 # Password Generator

 ## Website Description
-The website is a password generator which can take user selections of whether they would like to include numbers, symbols, lowercase or uppercase letters.
+The website is a password generator which can take user selections of whether they would like to include numbers, symbols, lowercase or uppercase letters in a 8-128 character password.
 The password appears in the central box on the screen after selected input is included.

-## Challenge Dsescription
+## Challenge Description
+After being given starter code with an HTML and CSS webpage, JavaScript is added to add functionality to the password generator.
+After pressing the initial generate button, multiple prompts/alerts/and confirms are popped up onto the user's screen to ask them character length (8-128 characters), and whether they want numbers, symbols, and upper or lowercase letters.
+The user is instructed to select at least one character style if none are selected.
+The password then appears in the box.
+This is done using mulitple functions, arrays, and if/else statements in the JavaScript file.

 ## User Story